spotinst/help/src/docs/ocean/tools-and-integrations/prometheus/scrape.md

 ### Categories

 Each category represents a group of metrics.
-If the categories are not set - they will all be included by default.
+If the categories are not set - all will be included by default.
 The possible categories are:

 * scaling
 * cost_analysis